Disability in the Modern World

 - War, Industry, and Technology

-Some of the items in the collection include The Disability Rag/The Ragged Edge Periodical Archives (the first nationwide publication to unite disability rights activists), Remploy Ltd. Archives (a U.K.-based job placement service for people with disabilities that was founded after World War II to aid in job placement for veterans and miners with disabilities), and Red Cross records relating to the treatment of veterans with disabilities after World War I.
+Some highlights of the collection include The Disability Rag/The Ragged Edge Periodical Archives (the first nationwide publication of disability rights activists), Remploy Ltd. Archives (a U.K.-based job placement service for people with disabilities founded after World War II to aid in job placement for veterans and miners with disabilities), and Red Cross records relating to the treatment of veterans with disabilities after World War I.

 Please note that some digitized items may contain views, imagery, or terminology that may be inaccurate, biased, or offensive.